robuspospolitus/girly-time-tracker/README.md

 ## Time tracking

 The app counts a set of hours from a given category.
 You can easily add or remove hours as needed.
-Currently, the only format available for adding hours is entering hours and minutes spent on an activity.
-New hour counting options will be available soon.This app gathers your time by entering specific data (hours and minutes as for now).
+Currently, there are two formats available for adding hours.
+The first one is entering hours and minutes spent on the activity.
+The second option is to input a time period (for example from 15:30 to 19:20).
+New options will be available soon.

 ## Data storing